DenisCarriere/geocoder/README.md

 The installed snap will be updated automatically every time a new version is pushed to the store.

-## Twitter
+## Feedback

+Please feel free to give any feedback on this module.

 Speak up on Twitter [@DenisCarriere](https://twitter.com/DenisCarriere) and tell me how you use this Python Geocoder.
 New updates will be pushed to Twitter Hashtags [#python](https://twitter.com/search?q=%23python).

-## Feedback
+## Contribution

-Please feel free to give any feedback on this module.
 If you find any bugs or any enhancements to recommend please send some of your comments/suggestions to the [Github Issues Page](https://github.com/DenisCarriere/geocoder/issues).

+Some way to contribute, from the most generic to the most detailed:

+### Coding

+- add support for a new provider. _Documentation TBD_, starting point possible with [wip_guide](https://geocoder.readthedocs.io/wip_guide.html).
+- extend methods for an existing support, i.e support an additionnal API). _Documentation TBD_
+- extend support of an existing API, i.e, support more (json) fields from the response, or more parameters. _Documentation TBD_

+### Documenting

+If you are not comfortable with development, you can still contibute with the documentation.
+Note that you can also document features that you would like to see implemented.
+Just do it in an issue then, for some developer to pick it up and implement it.
+Be sure to describe clearly your use case and to provide links to the correct sources.

+- review the documentation of a specific provider.
+They are most of the time very specific but you will find an example with [geonames](https://geocoder.readthedocs.io/providers/GeoNames.html)
+- review the parameters for a specific method (for one or many providers)
+- review documentation for command line

 ## ChangeLog